justicephysics/humanos2.0/pitch-deck.md

 ---

 ## The Team
 - **Mukesh Kumar** — Chief Architect & Visionary.
-Creator of the Virtual Nalanda and the Space State blueprint.
+Creator of the Justice Physics Nalanda and the Space State blueprint.
 16+ years decoding the extraction protocol.
 - **Seeking:** CTO (cloud infrastructure / embedded systems) and Business Development Lead.

 ---